Abdulelah01/EUREKA/Project_Plan.md

 ### _**Proofreader Statement**_

-I, Erik Eiler, have reviewed this work and agree thatit is ready for submission.
+I, Erik Eiler, have reviewed this work and agree that it is ready for submission.